The report explains what marketing is and examines the study of social groups as a management strategy for product production.

 What is Market research?

-Market research is the systematic planning, collection and analysis of data that are related to a specific marketing situation facing the company.
+Market research is the systematic planning, collecting, and analysis of data that are related to a specific marketing situation facing the company.

 Market research is not a real marketing tool.
-Gathering information about the state of the market, the interests of consumers and the state of one's own company only creates a basis for making marketing decisions and for determining a marketing strategy.
+Gathering information about the state of the market, the interests of consumers, and the state of one's own company only create a basis for making marketing decisions and for determining a marketing strategy.

 The purpose of marketing research is to provide the necessary information for company and marketing decisions.

-The successful operation of any company depends largely on its provision with the necessary information, based on which management makes decisions about the implementation and implementation of the company's activities.
+The successful operation of any company depends largely on its provision with the necessary information, based on which management makes decisions about the implementation of the company's activities.

 Marketing deals with identifying and meeting the needs of man and society.
 One of the shortest definitions of marketing is "profitable satisfaction of needs."
 In some Western European countries, as well as in the US, marketing is one step ahead.
-There, organizations must take into account not only the needs of their specific customers in the narrow sense of the word, but also the requirements of different groups in society and society as a whole.
-We are entering an era of social responsibility, where organizations must take into account the need to build a good image of themselves in society and where they must take into account the results of their activities on society as a whole.
+There, organizations must take into account not only the needs of their specific customers in the narrow sense of the word but also the requirements of different groups in society and society as a whole.
+We are entering an era of social responsibility, where organizations must take into account the need to build a good image of themselves in society and also the results of their activities on society as a whole.

 Modern marketing is a battle